Using YubiKey PIV with Windows' native SSH client

 ssh <user>@<remote_host>

-As long as the remote host has the fingerprint corresponding to the YubiKey's certificate in its ~/.ssh/authorized_keys file, you should be greeted with a PIN prompt to unlock the YubiKey's smart card function:
+As long as the remote host has the fingerprint corresponding to the YubiKey's certificate in its ~/.ssh/authorized_keys file, you should be presented with a PIN prompt to unlock the YubiKey's smart card function:

 Enter PIN for 'YubiKey PIV #12345678':